Anti-Terrorism Act of 2020: Use against activists and human rights workers

 Shortly before the signing of the law, Human Rights Watch said that "The Anti-Terrorism Act is a human rights disaster in the making".
 Human rights advocates criticize the law for having been used to jail or harass activists and human rights workers.
 Human rights lawyer Maria Sol Taule said that the law is used "to censor, intimidate, and silence critics by burdening them with the cost of legal defense until they abandoned their criticism or opposition".
 Amnesty International said that the law is "deeply flawed and open to abuse by government authorities".
 As of 2023, the law has been used to charge 13 human rights activists in the Southern Tagalog region.

 In 2025, Kabataan party-list Rep. Renee Co and ACT Teachers party-list Rep. Antonio Tinio stated that, "For five years, the Terror Law has been used to criminalize dissent and suppress legitimate struggles for justice, freedom, and genuine social change.
 The broad and vague definition of 'terrorism' has allowed state forces to arbitrarily tag individuals and organizations as 'terrorists'.
 The chilling effect of this law has undermined the work of human rights defenders, journalists, teachers, students, and grassroots organizers".

+Human rights group Karapatan said that "Under Marcos Jr., the Anti-Terrorism Act of 2020 and the Terrorism Financing Prevention and Suppression Act of 2012 have been aggressively enforced not to protect the public, but to persecute critics and suppress dissent".
+Human Rights Watch had previously criticized the Anti-Terrorism Act signed by President Rodrigo Duterte in 2020, describing the law as a "human rights disaster in the making" that opens the door to "arbitrary arrests and long prison sentences for people or representatives of organizations that have displeased the president".
+In 2026, journalist Frenchie Mae Cumpio and activist Marielle Domequil were convicted of financing terrorism.
+Press freedom advocates described the conviction as a "travesty of justice".